bjackman/locali-ci/README.md

    OK..
 I spent a little bit of time hacking on that but got really fucking sick of terminal hacking really fucking quickly.
 So now we have a web UI (more on that below).
 I haven't decided yet exactly what to do about this.
+ - UI doesn't appear for a while on startup when the repo/range is big?
+And during that time we don't respond to Ctrl-C.
  - Sometimes when I've run this thing overnight, the next day I noticed that it was no longer updating the terminal UI.
 It still seems to actually be running the tests.
 I suspect some task somewhere is panicking, and I haven't done the